-Although the Volcker Rule excludes loan securitization vehicles from the definition of "covered fund," the 2013 Rule limited the ability of banking entities to invest in or sponsor substantially similar credit funds that make loans, invest in debt securities or otherwise extend credit.
+Although the Volcker Rule excludes loan securitization vehicles from the definition of "covered fund," the 2013 Rule limited the ability of banking entities to invest in or sponsor substantially similar credit funds that make loans, invest in debt securities, or otherwise extend credit.

-The proposal would add an exclusion for such credit funds whose assets consist solely of loans and other debt instruments, rights or assets related or incidental to acquiring, holding, servicing or selling such loans and other debt instruments and certain interest rate or foreign exchange derivatives.
-To qualify for the exclusion, the credit fund would not be permitted to engage in proprietary trading or issue asset-backed securities.
-In addition, if a banking entity sponsors or serves as an investment adviser or commodity trading advisor to a credit fund, the banking entity would be required to provide certain effective disclosures and ensure that the fund's activities are consistent with safety and soundness standards.
-Further, a banking entity would not be permitted to rely on the credit fund exclusion if it guarantees the performance of the fund, or if the fund holds any debt or equity securities that the banking entity would not be permitted to acquire and hold directly.
-Banking entities would also need to comply with "Super 23A" restrictions on relationships with the credit fund.
+The final rule adds an exclusion for such credit funds whose assets consist solely of loans and other debt instruments, rights or assets related or incidental to acquiring, holding, servicing or selling such loans and other debt instruments, and certain interest rate or foreign exchange derivatives.
+To qualify for the exclusion, the credit fund will not be permitted to engage in proprietary trading or issue asset-backed securities.
+In addition, if a banking entity sponsors or serves as an investment adviser or commodity trading advisor to a credit fund, the banking entity will be required to provide certain effective disclosures and ensure that the fund's activities are consistent with safety and soundness standards.
+Further, a banking entity will not be permitted to rely on the credit fund exclusion if it guarantees the performance of the fund, or if the fund holds any debt or equity securities that the banking entity will not be permitted to acquire and hold directly.
+Banking entities will also need to comply with "Super 23A" restrictions on relationships with the credit fund and limitations regarding material conflicts of interest, high-risk investments, safety and soundness and financial stability, in each case as though the credit fund were a covered fund.